Download AppWin Assured Cashback

 Investors just need to input three details – the SIP amount, expected rate of return and tenure to know estimated returns and total value of investment.

-How accurate is an online SIP calculator for mutual funds?
+How accurate is an online mutual fund SIP calculator?

 Online SIP calculators are accurate for projected or mathematical calculations but are not guarantees of actual market returns.
 For instance, if you expect the rate of return to be 12% but the market yields 9%, the calculation will be wrong.